celer-pkg/celer/docs/en-US/README.md

 **3. Setup cross-compilation environment**
 Although CMake supports cross-compilation by providing `-D CMAKE_TOOLCHAIN_FILE` to specify a **toolchain_file.cmake**, it still requires manually written scripts for proper configuration.

 >In fact, the core functionality of Celer is to dynamically generate a **toolchain_file.cmake** as required.
 Within this file, it configures all required build tools with relative paths, and also specifies the library search paths to isolate system libraries from being found.
-This means that all the work required  is handled by Celer before generating the toolchain_file.cmake, this is [**one of the reasons**](./why_reinvent_celer.md) why Celer was reinvented, rather than using other C/C++ package managers.
+This means that all the work required  is handled by Celer before generating the toolchain_file.cmake, this is one of the [**REASONS**](./why_reinvent_celer.md) why Celer was reinvented, rather than using other C/C++ package managers.

 # Key features